-In the telemedicine industry, tele-audiology has gained traction for being one of the leading modalities in which telemedicine is used.
-Tele-audiology is the remote provision of audiology and hearing care services, and is not new care; its another delivery option for the same care that is provided in face-to-face environments.
+In the telemedicine industry, tele-audiology has quickly become one of its leading modalities.
+As the remote provision of audiology and hearing care services, tele-audiology is not new care; it’s another delivery option for the same care provided in face-to-face environments.
+This can include services such as hearing aid fittings and adjustments, ear impressions, audiograms, repairs, and progressive tinnitus management.
 The Veterans Administration (VA) and the Department of Defense (DoD) are making tele-audiology a key component of their practice.

 Saving Miles, Driving Audiology Care

 An early adopter of telemedicine, the VA has made tele-audiology a key offering since it launched its pilot program in 2009.
-Services such as hearing aid fittings and adjustments, ear impressions, audiograms, repairs, and progressive tinnitus management are provided through tele-audiology.
-According to the American Academy of Audiology, travel distance and geographic barriers limited veteran access to specialized clinical services.
-As of August 2017, the VA has collected over 8,000 tele-audiology outcomes, and deems the outcomes are as good or better than face-to-face appointments.
-As an example of travel distance and time being mitigated with the use of tele-audiology, the VA estimates that for Santa Rosa, CA, 150 tele-audiology appointments saved approximately 9,000 driving miles, and for Eureka, OR, 405 tele-audiology appointments saved approximately 108,540 miles.
+According to the American Academy of Audiology, travel distance and geographic barriers can limit veteran access to specialized clinical services.
+As of August 2017, the VA has collected over 8,000 tele-audiology outcomes, and says the outcomes are as good or better than face-to-face appointments.
+The VA also estimates that for Santa Rosa, CA, 150 tele-audiology appointments saved approximately 9,000 driving miles, and for Eureka, OR, 405 tele-audiology appointments saved approximately 108,540 miles.
 Both locations are serviced by the San Francisco VA Medical Center.

 A Capital Solution